Antonio Pacheco Massó

 During the 1986-1987 National Series, Pacheco scored 40 runs to tie Linares for the lead.
 He led the 1987 Selective Series in hits (88) and tied three others for the lead in doubles (16).
 In the 1987 Pan American Games, Pacheco batted .429 with 13 runs as Cuba edged the US for yet another title.
 In the 1987 Intercontinental Cup, the second baseman hit .396 with a leading three triples.
 He made the All-Star team at second base.
 He now had 7 Gold Medals in 7 international events.

 Pacheco hit .333 in the 1989 Intercontinental Cup.
 In the 1990 Central American and Caribbean Games, Antonio batted .485 and led in hits (16).
+He helped Cuba win the 1990 Goodwill Games.
 In the 1990 Baseball World Cup, the veteran hit .378/.391/.667 with 4 homers, 15 runs and 17 RBI in 10 games.
 He tied Víctor Mesa for 4th in RBI (15) and tied Gourriel for third in home runs behind Orestes Kindelan and Linares.
 Julio Medina beat him out for the tournament All-Star team slot at second base.

 Pacheco continued to shine in the 1991 Pan American Games, hitting .545.
 He led the competition in average, hits (18) and RBI (15) and tied German Mesa, Víctor Mesa and Linares for the most runs (13) en route to claiming the MVP award for the Games.